SiddharthShyniben/random-password-generator/README.md

 const password = rpg({ length: 12, includeChars: ["€"], excludeChars: ["a", "z"] });
 ```

-The password generated uses all the prinatble characters in the ASCII character set except the `DEL` character (code 32-126).
+The password generated uses all the printable characters in the ASCII character set except the `DEL` character (code 32-126).
 This includes the space (`␣`).
 You can remove the space by setting `excludeChars` (see below).
 The length of the password will be 15, the recommended length.

 The function takes an `options` object which has the following properties:
 * `length` (number) - The length of the password.
 If it is 0 it will be set to default.
 * `includeChars` (array of strings with length 1) - The characters to include.
-Nay repeats will be removed.
 * `excludeChars` (array of strings with length 1) - The characters to exclude.

 ## Roadmap